BLOG

 General Overview

-Founded in 1999 by Marc Benioff, San Francisco-based Salesforce.com is one of the most influential enterprise tech companies in the world.
-An early adopter of the cloud model, Salesforce is the world’s best SaaS and PaaS provider with an annual revenue of $26.49 billion (a 25% increase from the previous year) and over 79,000 employees.
+Founded in 1999 by Marc Benioff, San Francisco-based Salesforce is one of the most influential enterprise tech companies in the world.
+An early adopter of the cloud model, Salesforce is known as the world’s leading SaaS and PaaS provider with an annual revenue of $31.4 billion in 2022 (a 18.4 percent increase from the previous year) and over 79,000 employees.

-Salesforce claimed a 23.8% share of the overall CRM market in 2022
+Salesforce claimed a 23 percent share of the overall CRM market in 2022

 In 2022, Salesforce led the CRM pack, increasing its overall market share and growing its revenue more than any other CRM vendor.